jimth001/formality_emnlp19/README.md

 ### 3.1 training data<div id="contact"></div>

 The training data includes original GYAFC dataset and the outputs of a simple rule based system.
 To obtain our training data, you should first get the access to [GYAFC dataset](https://github.com/raosudha89/GYAFC-corpus).
-Once you have gained the access to GYAFC dataset, please forward the acknowledgment to the anonymous email address(anonymousfordoubleblindreview@gmail.com), then we will provide access to our training data and other materials for evaluation.
-Please keep anonymous in your email during double-blind review of EMNLP2019.
+Once you have gained the access to GYAFC dataset, please forward the acknowledgment to wangyunli@buaa.edu.cn, then we will provide access to our training data and other materials for evaluation.

 ### 3.2 run